Schnapse/json-to-requestparams/README.md

 If you dump `$_POST` on server-side, you would retrieve data properly formed :

     {users : [{name : "Jean", age : "24", city : "Strasbourg"}]}

+## Evolutions

+I'll probably adapt this class to a real Loopj library compatible object and later, share it on jcenter / maven repos in order to allow people to use it thanks to gradle.